open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 So, students helped us prototype this idea.
 When this happened, or after we finished, these students were actually led by Tomas Diaz and already Marco Polo.
 Both very important people here at the studio.
 We realized that actually the idea works in a way and also worked at a really minimal scale.
 And actually, we were thinking, okay, why don't we try to scale it?
 No, what if we try this idea that we tested with let's say 50 students in Barcelona, what if actually we involve real citizens?
 Or in a way?
 Is it just something that our students did, because we asked them to do? or is it actually possible to engage citizens to do something like this? to install devices on their houses to collect data and also to share it, to put it in very simple words.

 We did a crowdfunding campaign in Goteo, which is the local crowdfunding company here in Barcelona, which is mostly focused on open-source projects.
 So, and these basically targeted the local community of geeks, you know, of the city who bought one of those devices, installed it, and that's how we basically, kind of, not fully validated, but at least had an idea that there was an interest for this kind of projects.
 And hence it was possible outside the scope of the Fab Lab, Barcelona, outside the scope of IAAC, to use this kind of tools and to show, to test this idea that actually, we could talk about, or we should talk about smart citizens and not smart cities.
 And actually, through these crowdfunding in Goteo, which was in 2012, more or less approximately was the first time that we actually call the project as smart citizen.
 So, this was the official public launch, that then went into a bigger crowdsourcing campaign in Kickstarter.
 And this was about in 2012, we are now in 2015, more or less the, the Kickstarter was 2013-2014.
 And at that time, we figured, we actually had a map of the world full of points, but in reality only few people were engaging into keeping their devices online.
 So, we saw a lot of people just installing the devices, or maybe not even installing, buying the devices, but not actually engaging in the vision that we originally had.
 While how, let's say a smart city could become a city of a smart citizens and contradict with the original idea, no?.
-{{< /expand >}}

-{{< card2 "Project process">}}
-We research why people, even though they were interested in the device, and were buying it, were in reality not fully engaging in the full process of collecting or actually using this device to create change in their cities, that is, why were they not using this device to actively contribute.

-We consolidated the project not as a startup that's trying to make sensors and sell them, but as a platform for open participation, not only of citizens, but also of scientists and experts.

-The reason I see so many people engaging in the project is to learn.
-[Our project] work as knowledge transfer and knowledge engagement tools or platforms.
-{{< /card2 >}}

-{{< expand "Show answer">}}

 At this point, what we need to understand is that one of the communities that had helped us test a lot of the devices, was the one in Barcelona, but also the one in Amsterdam, by Bach Society.
 So, collecting, all the insights that we got from Barcelona, from Amsterdam, particularly from Bach Society, using this device on the field, we decided to put together a research project.
 Where actually, we will start assessing why people even though they were interested in the device, and were buying it, were in reality not fully engaging in the full process of collecting or actually using this device to create change in their cities, that is, why were they not using this device to actively contribute.